11 Common Animals in the Great Smoky Mountains

 Animals around the Cades Cove include black bears, deer, coyotes and many more.

-The Oconaluftee Center and Cataloochee Valley is an ideal destination to see elks, specifically at dawn and at dusk.
+The Oconaluftee Visitor Center area and Cataloochee Valley are ideal destinations to see elk, specifically at dawn and at dusk.

 Sharing is caring!